 Consent 9272-2 was issued by the Council on 2 June 2016 under Section 87(e) of the RMA.
+It is due to expire on 1 June 2036.
 The consent authorises the discharge of produced water, well drilling fluids, well workover fluids and contaminated stormwater into the Mount Messenger Formation by DWI at the Turangi-A wellsite.
-The current consent has nineteen special conditions, as summarised below.
+The current consent has 19 special conditions, as summarised below.

-- Condition 1 authorises the use of the Turangi-5 well or another well located at the site to be used for DWI. - Condition 2 requires the consent holder to undertake activities in accordance with an "Injection Operation Management Plan. - Condition 3 requires the consent holder to submit well completion information before discharging to any well. - Condition 4 stipulates that there shall be no injection after 1 June 2029. - Condition 5 requires the best practicable option to be adopted for fluid injection. - Condition 6 limits the injection of fluids to the Mount Messenger Formation, below 1,200 m TVD below ground. - Condition 7 sets a maximum injection pressure limit of 111 bar (1,610 psi). - Condition 8 prohibits the discharge resulting in fracturing of the geological seals confining the injection zone. - Condition 9 prohibits the discharge from resulting in any contaminants reaching any useable freshwater resources. - Condition 10 limits the range of fluids that may be injected. - Conditions 11, 12, 13 and 14 refer to process monitoring and data submission requirements. - Conditions 15, 16 and 17 refer to local groundwater quality monitoring requirements. - Condition 18 stipulates the annual reporting requirements. - Condition 19 is a review condition.
+Condition 1 authorises the use of the Turangi-5 well or another well located at the site to be used for DWI.

+Condition 2 requires the consent holder to undertake activities in accordance with an Injection Operation Management Plan.

+Condition 3 requires the consent holder to submit well completion information before discharging to any well.

+Condition 4 stipulates that there shall be no injection after 1 June 2029 to allow for on-going environmental monitoring after the discharge has ceased.

+Condition 5 requires the best practicable option to be adopted for fluid injection.

+Condition 6 limits the injection of fluids to the Mount Messenger Formation, below 1,200 m TVD below ground level.

+Condition 7 sets a maximum injection pressure limit of 111 bar (1,610 psi).

+Condition 8 prohibits the discharge resulting in fracturing of the geological seals confining the injection zone.

+Condition 9 prohibits the discharge from resulting in any contaminants reaching any useable freshwater resources.

+Condition 10 limits the range of fluids that may be injected.

+Conditions 11, 12, 13 and 14 refer to process monitoring and data submission requirements.

+Conditions 15, 16 and 17 refer to local groundwater quality monitoring requirements.

+Condition 18 stipulates the annual reporting requirements.

+Condition 19 is a review condition.

 Consent 9470-1 was issued by the Council on 4 February 2013 under Section 87(e) of the RMA.
 It is due to expire on 1 June 2032.
-The consent authorises the discharge of produced water, well drilling fluids, well workover fluids, by DWI into the Mount Messenger formation at the Kaimiro-G wellsite.
+The consent authorises the discharge of produced water, well drilling fluids and well workover fluids by DWI into the Mount Messenger formation at the Kaimiro-G wellsite.